-LeHunt, Kansas was once a small town supported primarily by the United Kansas Portland Cement Company.
-Little is left of the town beyond a few old ruins of the cement plant and an old cemetery.
-Once a thriving community, now the town can only be discerned from overgrown avenues of trees, broken sidewalks and foundations hidden by grass and heavy brush.
+Le Hunt, Kansas, in Montgomery County, was once a small town supported primarily by the United Kansas Portland Cement Company.
+A ghost town today, little is left of the town beyond a few old ruins of the cement plant and an old cemetery.
+Once a thriving community, the town can now only be discerned from overgrown avenues of trees, broken sidewalks, and foundations hidden by grass and heavy brush.

-From Independence take US-75/US-160 west .2 miles and turn right on Peter Pan Road traveling north for two miles.
-The road will change to county road 3525 and you will continue for one mile. then take a left on 5000 Road for ½ mile.
+From Independence, take US-75/US-160 west .2 miles and turn right on Peter Pan Road, traveling north for two miles.
+The road will change to County Road 3525, and you will continue for one mile.
+Then take a left on 5000 Road for ½ mile.

 Only In Your State

 Ratzlaff, Robert; Le Hunt, Kansas – The Making of a Cement Ghost Town, Kansas Historical Quarterly, Summer, 1977